jlopres2/budget-central/README.md

-# 💰 Budget Central – Smart Budgeting for You & Your Family
+# 💰 Budget Central – Smart Budgeting

 **Budget Central** is a simple and intuitive budgeting app designed for **personal use, family finances, and friends** who want to manage their money wisely.
 It follows the **50/30/20 rule**, helping users allocate their income efficiently across **needs (50%)**, **wants (30%)**, and **savings/investments (20%)**.